The Word Association

 Victoria Blake

-Latest book: MRS MAYBRICK
+MRS MAYBRICK

-Victoria Blake - Mrs Maybrick Mrs Maybrick was either a vile poisoner or a Victorian victim, falsely accused of administering arsenic when her husband James died in agony at their Liverpool home.
+Mrs Maybrick was either a vile poisoner or a Victorian victim, falsely accused of administering arsenic when her husband James died in agony at their Liverpool home.

 The case against the Alabama belle was complicated by intrigue, adultery and drug abuse, but the British establishment was convinced of her guilt - with tragic results.